Peterg0205/Allen_Gunn_project-/README.md

 <br> --
 https://api.census.gov/data/timeseries/poverty/saipe/schdist?get=GEOID,SD_NAME,SAEPOV5_17RV_PT&for=school+district+(Secondary)&YEAR=2017
 <br>--<i>The API url used to extract data was built using the Census variable dictionary. </i>https://api.census.gov/data/timeseries/poverty/saipe/variables.html
---Should other variables be necessary copy them from the variable dictionary behind SAEPOV5_17RV_PT before the &.
+<br>--Should other variables be necessary copy them from the variable dictionary behind SAEPOV5_17RV_PT before the &.
 <br>
 1. In an IPYB file in Jupyther Notebook <b>Utilized the following dependencies: Pandas, requests, us, JSON and pprint. </b>
 <br>--import pandas as pd